kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 private func loadStickers(_ chocoholic: Bool = false) {
 ```

-This allows you to pass in the chocoholic mode, with a default value of `false` so the existing call from `viewDidLoad()` is unaffected.
+This lets you pass in the chocoholic mode, with a default value of `false` so the existing call from `viewDidLoad()` remains unaffected.

-Insert a `filter` before the existing `map` of the sticker names array.
-Replace the whole function body with this code:
+Next, insert a `filter` before the existing `map` of the sticker names array, replacing the whole function body with this code:

 ```swift
 stickers = stickerNames.filter( { name in